SweetIceLolly/rpi-cam-streaming-server/README.md

 # opencv-fpv-server
-WebSockets based python FPV, server ideal for use with Raspberry Pi.
+WebSockets based python FPV server, ideal for use with Raspberry Pi.

 **Usage:**